Objectives and competences

 Students should be able:

-• to comprehend the basic ideas of statistical inference, study design and data collection relevant to experiments that are typical for the natural sciences.
+• Understand the principles of statistical inference, experimental design, and data collection typical of the natural sciences.

-• to recognize pitfalls in using statistical methodology.
+• Recognize common pitfalls in the application of statistical methodology.

 Readings